Aseerwatham/SriLanka_Help_The_Poor_Projects/How_to_help_the_poor&needy.md

 9. Make an offering to Mother Theresa's care homes ("Missionaries for Charity") where they provide lodging and care to the elderly who have no one to care for them.

 10. Provide 2 meals to the care home known as ASSETS, Kilinochchi, where they provide lodging and care to ~30 mentally challenged boys (many of them are sent there by a request from a Judge/Court order).

+11. Sponsor a part time Licensed Counsellor to support abused women and children in the upcountry tea estates.
+Pending confirmation of pricing.

+12. Supply MP3 players with Tamil Audio Bibles to those who are unable to read.
+Pending confirmation of pricing.

+13. Support small trades training for single mothers to earn a living.

+14. Help with setting up and maintain a backyard farm.

+15. Link for the recent project update to Brother George Vincent for his generous offering for 50 dry rations packages [Update for George Vincent r3.pdf](https://github.com/gevincen/SriLanka_Help_The_Poor_Projects/files/8598348/Update.for.George.Vincent.r3.pdf)
+  - These packages were distributed through the network managed by Blessings Hands: Link to the Blessing Hands March 2022 update: [BH_March Report.pdf]      (https://github.com/gevincen/SriLanka_Help_The_Poor_Projects/files/8598356/BH_March.Report.pdf)
+  - Blessing Hands current network connections in Sri Lanka is listed in this link: [Current Connections.pdf](https://github.com/gevincen/SriLanka_Help_The_Poor_Projects/files/8598362/Current.Connections.pdf)